Space Settlement Design Competition: Physics-and-Math Springboard for IP Students

 They must submit detailed designs (mass, cost, structural, life-support specs) to a mock client-in 24 hours or less.

-Regional winners qualify for the International Finals, typically held each July at NASA Kennedy Space Center (KSC).
+Regional winners qualify for the International Finals, which have recently been held in July at NASA Kennedy Space Center (KSC) (venue/timing vary; check the current rulebook).

 2 Competition Format